 - Free tickets to a huge UK tour

 All of these glitches were honoured.

 All the above glitches are just a few of the ones we have posted this past year and we successfully got all of them.
 But not all glitches work unfortunately and companies are NOT legally obliged to honour orders either.

 When you place an order online you are accepting their terms and conditions.
 In their T&Cs they always say if a pricing error happens then they have the right to cancel the order – it is then up to the company to decide whether or not to honour these glitches.
 If they decide not to then they may offer you a voucher code as an apology off your next order.
 Some retailers reserve the right to cancel an order up to the point of delivery but once a customer has received their order a retailer generally has no right to claw back any money.

-Obviously there is no ‘rules’ to glitches but the best thing you can do if we post a glitch is
+Obviously, there are no ‘rules’ to glitches but the best thing you can do if we post a glitch is

-- Do not contact the company 20 minutes after you have placed your order to see if its going to be honoured.
-This gives them the opportunity to cancel your order there and then and they honour it for everyone that didn’t get in touch and just sat it out, waited and was patient.
+- Do not contact the company 20 minutes after you have placed your order to see if it’s going to be honoured.
+This gives them the opportunity to cancel your order there and then and if they decide to honour it for everyone that didn’t get in touch and just sat it out, waited and was patient then you’ll miss out.
 I have seen that done so many times before.

-- Don’t go crazy and buy crazy amounts of what ever is on the glitch, you will be one of the first to be cancelled
+- Don’t go crazy and buy huge amounts of what ever is on the glitch, you will be one of the first to be cancelled

 - If you are buying for the sake of buying because its cheap, don’t let it collect dust – give it to a charity or food bank